praveenoruganti/praveenoruganti-reactjs/7_Hooks/ReadMe.md

 - updateState: function that allows you to update the state — whatever you pass into it becomes the new someState.
 - initialState: what you want someState to be upon initial render.

+**Note**:
+- The state variable is immutable and readonly.
+- useState() hook and this.setState() (inside class components) update the state variable and the component output asynchronously.
+- Calling the setter function setValue(newValue) of useState() hook (or this.setState() of class components) doesn't exactly update the state, but rather schedules a state update.

 ## useEffect

 useEffect is another hook that handles componentDidUpdate, componentDidMount, and componentWillUnmount all in one call.
-If you need to fetch data, for example, you could useEffect to do so, as seen below.
+If you need to fetch data, for example, you could use useEffect hook to do so, as seen below.

 ```jsx
 import React, { useState, useEffect } from 'react';